 New crop instruments experience distinct market dynamics from old crop instruments.
-Extreme summer weather, for example, may impact new crop instruments more dramatically than it does old crop, since it may affect near-term yield.
-If that weather were to complicate immediate river transportation, however, old crop instruments may react, since movement of their underlying physical commodities could be impeded.
+Extreme summer weather, for example, may impact new crop instruments more dramatically than it does the old crop since it may affect near-term yield.
+If that weather were to complicate immediate river transportation, however, old crop instruments may react since movement of their underlying physical commodities could be impeded.

 Intertwined with planting decisions, weather and resulting crop conditions are, naturally, a driving force in summer volatility.
-The U.S. National Oceanic and Atmospheric Administration (NOAA) is predicting a long, hot summer in much of the United States, after the record-shattering global heat of 2023.
-El Niño is expected to give way to La Niña mid-summer.
+The U.S. National Oceanic and Atmospheric Administration (NOAA) is again predicting above-average temperatures in much of the United States.

-Heat and accompanying drought sunk the Mississippi River to record lows in the last two autumns, complicating the transportation of grain on the nation’s most important inland waterway.
+Heat and accompanying drought sunk the Mississippi River to record lows in recent autumns, complicating the transportation of grain on the nation’s most important inland waterway.
 This year, all eyes are on the river, with the headache of a dry riverbed still a recent memory.
-NOAA is currently predicting above-average precipitation in the Southeastern United States this summer.

-The suite of CME Group Agricultural futures and options holds the tools with which to express a nuanced view, or to precision-hedge risk throughout seasons of volatility.
-Deep and liquid front-month futures such as July Corn and Soybeans allow for directional exposure responding to immediate price movement.
-New crop products such as Short-Dated New Crop options, New Crop Weekly options and conventional new crop options settling to November Soybeans and December Corn futures allow market participants exposure to the new crop year as its growing season develops.
-Whatever your risk profile or market view, learn more at www.cmegroup.com/agriculture.
+The suite of our Agricultural futures and options holds the tools with which to express a nuanced view, or to precision-hedge risk throughout seasons of volatility.
+Deep and liquid front-month futures such as July Corn and Soybeans allow for directional exposure responding to immediate price movement, and our new financially settled Micro Corn and Soybean futures allow participants to access the same benchmark prices, but at 1/10 the size.
+New crop products, such as Short-Dated New Crop options, New Crop Weekly options and conventional New Crop options settling to November Soybeans and December Corn futures, allow market participants exposure to the new crop year as its growing season develops.
+Monday through Friday options on front-month Corn and Soybean futures allow participants to effectively manage overnight liquidity.
+Whatever your risk profile or market view, find out more at www.cmegroup.com/agriculture.

 Trade Grains and Oilseeds